Dyskinetic Cerebral Palsy

 Dyskinetic Cerebral Palsy Explained

 Dyskinetic cerebral palsy is one form of cerebral palsy, a common childhood physical disability.
 This type of cerebral palsy results from damage to a specific area of the brain involved in movement.
-As a result, people with the disability have challenges moving their muscles and experience abrupt, repetitive and twisting movements.
+As a result, people with disability have challenges moving their muscles and experience abrupt, repetitive, and twisting movements.

 The dyskinetic form of cerebral palsy is found in 20% of all people with cerebral palsy.
 It is broken down into two types—choreoathetoid and dystonic—which are grouped by the different kinds of involuntary movements that people experience.